Onyedikareal/Real-git/README.md

 # Real-git
-This is fir tutorial purpose
+This is for tutorial purpose